dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 `eval_start .. eval_start + eval_count - 1`.
 In the current profile
 `eval_row = 0`, `eval_start = 0`, and `eval_count = tableau_count`.

+The column response uses the same field. `column_index` is the `challenge1`-derived query index, `column_count = row_count`, `column_point` is
+the second eight bytes of `challenge1` reduced modulo `p`, and `column_value` is the Horner evaluation of the column polynomial.
+In the current one-row tableau this is a degree-zero check against the queried leaf digest; the serialized layout is already the row/column response shape needed by the later multi-row tableau.

 The `response_digest` is:

 ```text